VittoNico/Random_network_analysis/README.md

 ```

 # Stage 3: Report
 With the information obtained from the last script we can finally create a report file for our network.
-Before the compilation of the report we need to create a couple plot more.
+Before the compilation of the report we need to create plots useful for a visualize the data.
 Here is the script for each of them.

 ```R
 data <- data.frame(Node = 1:length(degree_info), Degree = degree_info)